Jewellery Quarter: Future

 A smaller development was the refurbishment of the Chamberlain Building, which overlooks the Chamberlain Clock.
 It received a major facelift by MCD Property as Tesco, William Hill and Subway signed up for the ground floor.
 The two floors above were refurbished to provide approximately 10000 sqft of office space.
 Another small development is Spencer Point on Spencer Street which was designed and constructed by PCPT Architects, who were to have offices there.
 13 residential units and the whole building were planned to become one of the most eco-friendly buildings in the Jewellery Quarter when completed.
 It was due for completion in late 2008.

 On the fringe of the Jewellery Quarter is the St Georges development which was built by developer Chord Deeley.
 Covering an area of 6.8 acre, it was the largest scheme proposed for the Jewellery Quarter.
 The site is bounded by Icknield Street, Camden Street and Carver Street and incorporating Pope Street and Moreton Street.
 The masterplan was by Urban Initiatives, and included 695 apartments, eight live/work spaces, 8689 m2 of offices, 1145 m2 of bars and restaurants, 2274 m2 of retail, plus a 237 space multi-storey car park, in seven blocks.

 Also within the scheme are two hotels, including a £15 million Ramada Encore hotel with 151 rooms on the corner of Icknield Street and Pope Street.
 The second hotel was planned to provide 100 rooms.
 Alfred McAlpine and New World Leisure were appointed by Chord Deeley to develop and operate the hotels in a joint venture.
 Most of the buildings on the site were derelict, and, whilst none of them was listed, the Kettleworks, and the former Swan kitchenware factory, (which dates back to 1890), was to be retained.
 Work began in summer 2008 on the first phase and the entire scheme was expected to be completed in 2012.
 It was estimated to cost £130 million and was hoped that between 1,500 and 2,500 jobs should be created as a result.

 Also on the fringe of the Jewellery Quarter is the Birmingham Mint redevelopment, by Junared Property Group.
 When the Mint closed in 2003, work got underway to find an alternative use for the site.
 Demolition work on the site commenced in early 2007, and construction in September 2007.
 The scheme was designed by Ian Darby Partnership and was being developed in two phases.
 Phase 1 included 192 apartments and approximately 60000 sqft of offices whilst Phase 2 consisted of 62 apartments; a 50000 sqft data centre was included in the planning stage.
-Ninex constructef the complex.
+Ninex constructed the complex.
 As part of the scheme, the Grade II listed façade and the 130 ft chimney were retained and incorporated.